Safeguard Your Real Estate: How to Determine if a Tree is Unsafe

 Dead or dying branches

-How to Assess the Risk of a Tree Falling
+How do you assess the risk of a Tree Falling

 Make an appointment with a professional